What is good metal polishing practice?

 Lacquered Or Clear Coated Surfaces Are Easier To Maintain

-In the marine environment, lacquer or clear coat is a must on anything but stainless steel.
-However in an antique or museum environment clear coats are problematic.
-Using a museum quality product keeps re-polishing down to a minimum.
+In the marine environment, lacquer or a clear coat is a must on anything but stainless steel.
+However, in an antique or museum environment clear coats are problematic.
+Using a museum-quality product keeps re-polishing down to a minimum.
 When re-polishing becomes necessary, even then it is a very easy process that involves minimal material removal.

 Fine Polishes Do Not Cut